Yasouimo/Multi-agent-Mapping-and-Surveillance-Using-Webots-Bellmir-Chegdati/README.md

 ## Robot Workflow

-Each robot in the team performs a series of steps to ensure effective map parsing and surveillance.
-The primary tasks performed by each robot are as follows:
+Each robot in the team follows a structured sequence of operations to ensure accurate map interpretation and effective area surveillance.
+The key tasks performed by each robot are outlined below:

-1. **Send Map Updates**: Robots calculate updates based on their sensor data and send these updates to their peers.
+1. **Send Map Updates**: Each robot processes data from its sensors to compute map changes and promptly shares these updates with its teammates.

-2. **Receive Map Updates**: Robots receive updates from their peers and integrate this information into their own maps.
+2. **Receive Map Updates**: Robots receive shared updates from peer robots and merge the incoming data into their own local maps to maintain a consistent and up-to-date understanding of the environment.

-3. **Path Planning**: Robots plan their paths based on the updated maps and the positions of their peers to avoid obstacles and cover the area efficiently.
+3. **Path Planning**: Using the latest map information and the known positions of teammates, each robot computes an optimal path that avoids obstacles and ensures efficient area coverage with minimal redundancy.

-4. **Path Execution**: Robots execute the planned paths, adjusting their movements based on real-time sensor data.
+4. **Path Execution**: Robots execute their planned paths while continuously adapting to dynamic changes in the environment by responding to real-time sensor inputs.

 ![Robot Workflow](docs/robot_workflow.jpg)